Before I start anything else, let me introduce the concept of search engine marketing, commonly referred to as SEM.

 Rich snippets are search engine results that provide more information than a non-standard result.

 The range of rich snippets are vast, and there are many different types available.
-Below, are a few examples of rich snippets that life science companies can get.
+Below, is an example of a featured snippet:

 Implementing structured data can be tricky, and it is crucial that you implement it correctly.